 To help you collect feedback from your users and provide a better customer experience as a result, UserGuiding lets you create personalized and customizable in-app surveys that make a difference.

 First of all, UserGuiding is more affordable when compared to its competitors, who provide the same service with different paid plans ranging from Beginner to Enterprise level.

-Secondly, UserGuiding requires no coding skills at all, unlike many onboarding tools out there that claim to be no-code but still require a significant amount of technical knowledge to complete the process.
+Secondly, UserGuiding requires no coding skills at all, unlike many user onboarding tools out there that claim to be no-code but still require a significant amount of technical knowledge to complete the process.
 On the contrary, UserGuiding is here for the no-code future where everybody -from a non-expert to a professional developer- gets to experience the same value.

 Here’s an example to show you how UserGuiding helps you achieve what you have in mind.

 TimeSolv is a time tracking and billing solution that has been around since 1999.
-They provide user-friendly invoicing, time tracking, and project management solutions in a cloud-based environment and help law firms, management, and marketing companies to earn higher profits.

-They were in the search for a tool to help them move their communications channels with their users to inside their product through in-app messages, surveys, and announcements – all of which are achievable with UserGuiding.
+They were in search for a tool to help them move their communications channels with their users to inside their product through in-app messages, surveys, and announcements – all of which are achievable with UserGuiding.

 In addition to many in-app elements provided by the platform, Timesolv was able to increase their survey completions up to%10 just by switching to in-app surveys instead of email ones.

 Don’t you think it’s your turn to get the hang of these brilliant in-app surveys and see what they can do for you now?